Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Experimental Setup

 \subsection{Evaluation Metric}

 To assess the quality of the learned latent degradation state, we introduce an \textbf{Alignment Score} that measures its linear correlation with the true degradation.
 Prior works typically focus on health index construction, where degradation is represented as a scalar value and evaluated using dedicated metrics.
 These metrics, however, are not directly applicable in our setting, since the extracted degradation states can be high-dimensional.
 The core idea of the proposed metric is that a well-disentangled representation should allow the true degradation to be recovered through a simple linear transformation.
 Concretely, we train a linear regression model on the latent representations from the training set to predict the true degradation, and then apply the learned regressor to the test set.
-The \textbf{Alignment Score} is defined as the coefficient of determination ($R^2$) between the predicted and true degradation values on the test set.
+The \textbf{Alignment Score} is defined as the coefficient of determination ($R^2$) between the predicted and true degradation values on the test set. \revtext{In addition, to analyze the computational efficiency of different H-CDE architectural variants in the ablation studies, we report the \textbf{Number of Function Evaluations (NFE)}, which serves as a hardware-agnostic proxy for computational complexity.}